Programme

 Order timber.
 There is just one more obstacle to ordering the timber.
 The building warrant must be approved.
 This is because once the timber is cut it's often difficult to make changes without potentially painful extra costs to the client.
 There are situations where it is possible to order before approval, such as when a verbal approval has been received from the building control officer, but these should always be approached with caution and if possible avoided.

 Usually the "order timber" stage payment (30%) becomes due before the order can go ahead.
-For the timber to be milled and transported to my yard usually takes up to 3 weeks, but if local timber is required additional time may have to be allowed, especially if it is to be milled on a mobile woodmizer sawmill which has to be booked and is not always immediately available.
-Once the timber has arrived in my ya
+For the timber to be milled and transported to my yard usually takes up to 3 weeks, but if local timber is required additional time may have to be allowed,

-rd in Glenisla and been checked for quality I can for the first time make a fairly reliable commitment to a site date.
+to be booked and is not always immediately available.
+Once the timber has arrived in my yard in Glenisla and been checked for quality I can for the first time make a fairly reliable commitment to a site date.
 This is because most of the possible agents of delay that are outside of my control are now passed and a clearer picture of the programme ahead is in view.

 Frame manufacture.
 The "start carpentry" stage payment (25%) becomes due at the beginning of framing in the workshop.
 The time the carpentry will take can be quite accurately quantified once the design is finalised, but before this stage it is impossible to give any more than a general idea.
 For the purposes of this overview: A small porch might take 1 week, a single storey extension 2 or 3 weeks, a 3 bedroom house 5 to 8 weeks.
 It all depends on how complex the design is, how many carpenters I can throw at it, and more importantly, whether there is a suitable opening in my workshop programme.